whblondeau/marc-remake/README.md

 The MARC formats will be:
  - ISO-2709 binary (original MARC byte-oriented format)
- - MARC text as developed by Rabble, CCR, and SPL for editor-based
+ - MARC text as developed by Rabble, CCR, and SPL for editor-based ingestion.

 "JSON" format does _not_ refer to the "MARCjson" proposed form.
 It means